 Arthur Cox is committed to pro bono work and to developing and maintaining a co-ordinated, focused, well-balanced and meaningful pro bono scheme.

-Pro bono work at Arthur Cox is defined as the exercise of professional skills free of charge or for a substantially reduced fee for (i) disadvantaged or marginalised people who cannot afford legal services; and/or (ii) certain non-profit, charitable or community organisations.
+Pro bono work at Arthur Cox is defined as the exercise of professional skills free of charge and with no expectation of payment to:

 Immigrant Council of Ireland

 Arthur Cox has partnered with the Immigrant Council of Ireland (ICI) for over seven years and has provided a full-time secondee to ICI throughout this period.
 (ICI) an independent law centre, which provides legal assistance to people from a migrant background to protect their rights.
 Arthur Cox and the ICI collaborate on casework, legal information, and family reunification applications to improve the lives of people from a migrant background living in Ireland.